namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 }
 ```

+#### Insertion
-- **Insertion**: Adding a word involves creating new nodes for each character if they don’t already exist and marking the last character node as the end of the word.
+Adding a word involves creating new nodes for each character if they don’t already exist and marking the last character node as the end of the word.
 ```go
 func (t *Trie) Insert(word string) {
 	node := t.root